20xAEsec/cryptoAI-telegram/README.md

 ## Overview
 This repository contains the backend code for an advanced Telegram bot that performs in-depth analysis on crypto tokens.
 The bot leverages technical analysis, on-chain data, and social sentiment to provide users with actionable insights into token trading opportunities—especially for meme tokens.
 By accepting a token contract address from various blockchain networks, the bot extracts relevant data, queries external APIs (like CoinGecko), and returns comprehensive token information.

+#### Credential Setting
+Credentials are stored in the .env file, to be referenced using the dotenv Python library.
+Credentials should never be hardcoded and should be dynamically retrieved using a cloud-based secrets manager, when possible.
+For simplicity's sake, storing secrets in an environment variable will suffice, assuming the system is protected from unauthorized access.
+When contributing to this codebase, ensure your local .env file has been added to .gitignore.

 ## Features

 - **Multi-Blockchain Token Detection:**